Operational subsidies for performing arts

 Operational subsidies for performing arts may be awarded for a period of one year or three years.
 Operations may be national or international, and the subsidy may be used also to support visits and tours by communities.

 One-year subsidies may be awarded to professional performing arts communities that carry out regular year-round performance activities with high artistic quality.
 Recipients may also be new communities that are just developing their operations.
-The Arts Promotion Centre Finland does not award operational subsidies of less than 15,000 euros, so smaller amounts should be applied for under special subsidies for a project or projects.
+The Arts Promotion Centre Finland does not award operational subsidies of less than 20 000 euros, so smaller amounts should be applied for under special subsidies for a project or projects.
 See the call for applications for special subsidies.

-These subsidies are discretionary, and they are awarded on an annual basis.
-Three-year subsidies are awarded on condition that Parliament allocates the required appropriations in its annual State budget.
+All these subsidies are discretionary, and they are awarded on an annual basis.
+Subsidies are awarded on condition that Parliament allocates the required appropriations in its annual State budget.
 Recipients of three-year subsidies must submit a report of their operations and finances on an annual basis.

 Operational subsidies may be awarded if considered necessary taking into consideration the applicant’s other state support, as well as the quality and scope of the applicant’s operations.
 Operational subsidies may cover only a portion of the total funding of operations and not all expenses.
 Taike’s operational subsidies may cover a maximum of 80% of the total amount of approved costs.
 In addition, the amount of the subsidy combined with other state support may not exceed the total amount of approved costs (100%).